Traditional occupations of Goa: Current status

 Journalist Sheela Jaywant suggests that children in Goa have lost touch with "how your grandparents lived and worked", and many in the region of now might have not "bought a garment woven on a hand loom...[or] eaten ushichem god" (jaggery made from sugarcane).

 Effort to revival

-The Bahrain-based Goan poetess Maria Conceição Pereira authored, around 2011, a book called Goenchi Girestkai (The Wealth of Goa), in "an effort to revive the Goan heritage that is fading out."
+The Bahrain-based Goan poet Maria Conceição Pereira authored, around 2011, a book called Goenchi Girestkai (The Wealth of Goa), in "an effort to revive the Goan heritage that is fading out."
 She was quoted by the Gulf Daily News as saying the book aimed to "instill some knowledge about Goan traditions and professions".
 Her book looks at the people who worked in a dozen traditional occupations of Goa—fishermen, carpenters, bakers, coconut pickers, toddy-tappers, barbers, grave-diggers, church helpers, ploughmen, tailors, postmen and potters.
 Pereira was born in Arossim and graduated from Carmel College in Goa.

 The Goa Chitra Museum represents and supports traditional Goan culture.